dvon/burg/README.md

 each of the first 8 groups found.
 In the "RELATION" column, for example, cells grouped with the first cell are tan, cells grouped with the second and third are blue, with the fourth are red, etc.

+### example\_compare\_t\_closest.jpg

+This image represents a third attempt to group cells, very much like the second attempt except that, instead of considering just the closest match for each cell, it considers the top T closest matches.
+Also, cells whose average color is very close to white are assumed to be blank and ignored.